 The city is easy to reach from any European capital, with flying times varying from 2 to 4 hours from cities such as London, Paris, or Milan.

 If you’re traveling from the US, keep in mind that a direct flight from the east coast takes between 10 and 12 hours.

 There are two international airports in Istanbul.
 The one located on the Asian side, Sabiha Gokcen Airport is quite far from the center of the city and it receives most low-coast flights to Istanbul.

-On the European side of Istanbul, New Istanbul Airport is more convenient, just minutes from the center of town.
+On the European side of Istanbul, New Istanbul Airport is more convenient, about 30 minutes from the center of town.

 Ferry trips to cities such as Bodrum or Fethiye are common as well, especially for a few close-by Greek islands.

 Trains arrive at both the Asiatic and European parts of Istanbul from Bulgaria, Greece, Hungary, Romania, and the Middle East but travel times can be very long.